 Markowitz: I'm a fan of jumping on the phone '80s-style, or send a one-on-one text or G-chat.
 Unfortunately, it's a heavy lift on the maid of honor or person organizing, and it's thankless unpaid work.
 But, streamline getting everyone on the same page prior, so when you send these group emails, you're not trying to brainstorm or looking for information.
 Another personal pet peeve is when there's a lot of back-and-forths, but not a lot of information is conveyed.
 It's everybody replying-all with "Yay!"

 Moss: The more "yes" or "no" or "please confirm" questions, the better.
 Put all questions in one message, give deadlines, and then make sure everyone responds on time; it's just like work.
 That way, when you follow up, it's clear that you're not trying to be annoying, you just need the previously identified information by x time and you're coming for it.

 Markowitz: Even though planning these events is about having fun, there's so much actual work that leads up to it.
 It actually helps to use methods that you'd use in your work life for efficiency and organization.

 How do we feel about exclamation marks?

 Markowitz: You gotta.

-Markowitz: If you've ever received an email from a guy that says, "Congratulations." you know it just makes you feel empty afterwards.
-It's actually a nice thing sometimes—the way we're socialized to lean into our enthusiasm.
-That means honestly, you've also got to lean into the exclamation marks.
+Markowitz: If you've ever received an email from a guy that says, "Congratulations." you know it just makes you feel empty afterward.
+It's actually a nice thing sometimes, the way we're socialized to lean into our enthusiasm.
+That means, honestly, you've also got to lean into the exclamation marks.